BlueMountainBlackTea/OSworks/Logical forks/README.md

 ## Problem Statement
-Generate multiple children for a given parent process using logical operators I dont think there is any difference when compiled into assembly, but the constraint is interesting
+Generate multiple children for a given parent process using logical operators
+> Note: I dont think there is any difference when compiled into assembly, but the constraint is quite interesting

 ## Guide